 - Scottish Child Disability Payment

 A doctor's letter on its own is not sufficient for the discount or the Priority Card.
 Disney have tightened this up in recent years, so don't rely on a note from your GP.
 If you're in any doubt about which document to bring, take everything you've got.
 If you don't currently have any of the above documents but do have a disability, it's worth looking into the National Disability Card.
-It costs £20, is valid for two years, and is accepted at Disneyland Paris.
-It's a useful thing to have in your wallet regardless of where you're going.
+It costs £20, is valid for two years, and is accepted at Disneyland Paris - a useful thing to have regardless of where you're going.

-One important note for UK travellers: it's worth making sure any dated documents are as recent as possible - ideally within the last 12 months.
+One important note for UK travellers: make sure any dated documents are as recent as possible - ideally within the last 12 months.
 If yours is getting on a bit and your award letter states it's for an ongoing or indefinite period, it's worth calling the relevant benefits office to request a fresh letter before you travel.
 It'll save any potential issues on the day.

 You can call Disneyland Paris on 03448 008 898 to ask any questions before you travel.